awslabs/graphstorm/docs/source/index.rst

 For acquainted users who wish to train and infernece GraphStorm for very large graphs,

 - follow the :ref:`Use GraphStorm in a Distributed Cluster<distributed-cluster>` tutorial to use GraphStorm in the distributed mode.
-- follow the :ref:`Run GraphStorm in SageMaker<distributed-sagemaker>` to use GraphStrom in SageMaker distributedly.
+- [WIP]follow the :ref:`Run GraphStorm in SageMaker<distributed-sagemaker>` to use GraphStrom in SageMaker distributedly.

 [WIP]Avanced Topics
 --------------------